songlab-cal/CherryML/README.md

 Expected output: `fig_1e_simplified/` contains the reproduced version of Fig. 1e (without EM).

 FastTree is faster, which is better for the demo, and the results are similar.
 Reproducing Fig. 1e (excluding EM) with FastTree takes ~10 minutes.
 Using PhyML (as in `reproduce_all_figures.py`, and as in our paper), would take ~4 hours.
 Note that if you have less than 32 cores available, you should change `num_processes=32` to a different value in `reproduce_fig_1e_simplified_demo.py`.
 In this case, it will take longer than ~10 minutes.
+In our more recent work at NeurIPS 2024, we introduce FastCherries, which is 10-100x faster than FastTree!

 ## System requirements